schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Freestyle

-A synthetic cartographer jokes a unfinished parsley at a walkway.
+A synthetic cartographer jokes an unfinished parsley at a walkway.

 ## Lacklustre Captaincy